zammad/zammad-admin-documentation/system/integrations/cti/generic.rst

    Zammad will list your generic CTI endpoint here.
    It contains a unique token so ensure to keep this URL save.

-   You'll need this endpoint for your PBX to talk to Zammad, see `CTI-API documentation`_.
+   You'll need this endpoint for your PBX to talk to Zammad, see :docs:`CTI-API documentation </api/generic-cti/index.html>`.

 .. include:: /system/integrations/cti/includes/important-dont-forget-saving.include.rst